Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Can tourists enter the geisha houses in Kanazawa?

-In general, tourists cannot simply enter active working teahouses at night.
+Working teahouses are generally not open to casual visitors at night without a proper introduction.
 The most accessible way to understand this world is by visiting preserved teahouses such as Shima and Kaikaro during the day.
+Both are open to the public with an admission fee.

 Can I visit more than one geisha district in one day?